wtsi-npg/npg_seq_pipeline/README.md

 There are two main pipelines:

-* data product and QC metric creation: "central"
+* data product and QC metric creation: `central`
-* internal archival of data products, metadata, QC metrics and logs: "post_qc"
+* internal archival of data products, metadata, QC metrics and logs:
+  `post_qc_review`

 and the daemons which automatically start these pipelines.

-Processing is performed as a appropriate for the entire run, for each lane in the sequencing flowcell, or each tagged library (within a pool on the flowcell).
+Processing is performed as appropriate for the entire run, for each lane in the sequencing flowcell, or each tagged library (within a pool on the flowcell).

 ## Batch Processing and Dependency Tracking with LSF or wr

-With this system, all of a pipeline's steps are submitted for execution to the LSF, or wr, batch/job processing system as the pipeline is initialised.
-As such, a submitted pipeline does not have a orchestration script of daemon running: managing the runtime dependencies of jobs within an instance of a pipeline is delegated to the batch/job processing system.
+With this system, all of a pipeline's jobs for its steps are submitted for execution to the LSF, or wr, batch/job processing system as the pipeline is initialised.
+As such, a _submitted_ pipeline does not have an orchestration script or daemon running: managing the runtime dependencies of jobs within an instance of a pipeline is delegated to the batch/job processing system.

 How is this done?
 The job representing the start point of a graph is submitted to LSF, or wr, in a suspended state and is resumed once all other jobs have been submitted thus ensuring that the execution starts only if all steps are successfully submitted to LSF, or wr.
-If an error occurs at any point, all submitted jobs, apart from the start job, are killed.
+If an error occurs at any point during job submissions, all submitted jobs, apart from the start job, are killed.

 ## Pipeline Creation